Heartestrella/AuraShell/README_en.md

 - Command history reuse
 - AI-assisted command input (currently supports **DeepSeek**)
 - Adjustable font size and color scheme
+- Supports connecting to the target server via a saved jumpbox server (may be useful in special network environments or other requirements)
 ---

 ### 📂 Remote File Manager